reframe-hpc/reframe/pipeline/README.md

 At this phase the performance of the regression test is checked.
 The framework uses the same mechanism for analyzing the output of the tests as in the sanity checking phase.
 The only difference is that the user can now specify reference values per system or system partition, as well as threshold values for the performance.
 The framework will take care of the output parsing and the matching of the correct reference values.
+For further information see [Output Parsing and Performance Assesment](/writing_checks/#output-parsing-and-performance-assessment).

 # 7. The cleanup phase